What Happened to Ginger Smith: Artistry

 ’Never be more than who you are or less than who you are’.

-(Please note: the latter is not ‘safe’ for everyone or in every moment.)
+(Note: The latter is not ‘safe’ for everyone or in every moment.)

 . . .

-and a drive to live.
+and a will to live.

 . . .